Tearsheet

 Nathan R. Iles, Chief Financial Officer

-Nathan R. Iles was appointed Chief Financial Officer of Standard Motor Products in 2019.
-Before joining SMP, Mr. Iles served as Vice President and Chief Financial Officer at UCI International Holdings, Inc. from 2016 to 2019.
-His experience at UCI International Holdings also includes serving as Chief Financial Officer of UCI's ASC/Airtex Performance Pumps business from 2015 to 2016 and Vice President of Corporate Finance for UCI-FRAM Auto Brands from 2011 to 2015.
-Additionally, he held finance and accounting positions at Sears Holdings Corporation and Deloitte & Touche.
-Mr. Iles holds a Master of Business Administration degree from the University of Chicago Booth School of Business and a Bachelor of Business Administration degree from Eastern Kentucky University, and is a Certified Public Accountant.
+Nathan R. Iles was appointed Chief Financial Officer of Standard Motor Products in September 2019.
+Prior to joining SMP, he served as Vice President and Chief Financial Officer at UCI International Holdings from 2016 to 2019, where he oversaw financial reporting for the company.
+His experience at UCI International Holdings also includes roles as Chief Financial Officer of UCI's ASC/Airtex subsidiary (2015-2016) and Vice President Corporate Finance of UCI-FRAM Auto Brands (2011-2015).
+Mr. Iles previously held finance and accounting positions at Sears Holdings Corporation and Deloitte & Touche.
+He is a Certified Public Accountant and holds an MBA from the University of Chicago Booth School of Business and a BBA from Eastern Kentucky University.

 James J. Burke, Chief Operating Officer and Director